wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

       Requires: Wire stripper, small flat screwdriver (optional), yellow/green twisted CAN cable

-      .. note: The PH is an optional component used for controlling pneumatics on the robot.
+      .. note:: The PH is an optional component used for controlling pneumatics on the robot.
 If you are not using the PH, wire the CAN connection directly from the roboRIO (shown in this step) to the PDH (shown in the next step).

       1. Strip ~5/16" (~8 mm) off of each of the CAN wires.
       2. Insert the wires into the appropriate CAN terminals on the roboRIO (Yellow->YEL, Green->GRN).